'Rompan Todo' Explores A Turbulent History Of Latin America Through Rock Music

 Argentine Picky Talarico directed the docuseries.
 "It's the story of a continent," Talarico says.
 "It's not only music.
 It's about social changes and political changes, and working through crises together and how rock took a very important role in all of that."

-Most of the musicians featured in Break Everything are men, a reflection of the imbalance within the scene.
+Most of the musicians featured in Break It All are men, a reflection of the imbalance within the scene.
 Colombia's Andrea Echeverri, of the band Aterciopelados, recounted her experience during a 1999 U.S. tour with other bands for the docuseries.

 "There were 88 men and two women, an American woman doing production and me.
 That's how my life was for a long time.
 And it was horrible, seeing all the men, how they start to transform after a few days without their women, and they turn into horrible beasts, drooling.
 I would see that and I'd run to my room," Echeverri said on camera.